Dr Jack Palmer

 - Fellow of the Higher Education Academy

-Although my teaching commitments are now limited, I do continue to give guest lectures in my areas of specialist interest and contribute to dissertation supervision.
+Although my teaching commitments are now limited, I do continue to give guest lectures and supervision in my areas of specialist interest.

 Research groups and institutes